The Best Diesel SUV Options in 2020

 4.4 out of 5 by KBB experts; 4.2 out of 5 by consumers on Edmunds (42 reviews)

 5 stars NHTSA

-As one of the most affordable diesels on this list (though significantly more than the gasoline-powered version at a base $23,800), the Equinox is an alluring option for those looking for a new diesel SUV in 2019.
-It’s one of two Chevrolet car and SUV options offered as a diesel, along with the Cruze sedan.
-This diesel vehicle is an ideal option for those who do lots of highway driving, as it gets 39 miles per gallon on the highway.
+As one of the most affordable diesels on this list (though significantly more than the gasoline-powered version at a base $23,800), the Equinox is an alluring option for those looking for a new diesel SUV.
+Yes, there’s a 2020 model, but it doesn’t have a diesel option.
+The Equinox is one of two Chevys offered as a diesel, along with the Cruze sedan.
+The SUV is roomier and is an ideal option for those who do lots of highway driving, as it gets 39 miles per gallon on the highway.
 The diesel powertrain is available on both the LT and Premier trim levels and is available with all-wheel drive.

 32 combined, 28 city/39 highway MPG